ai-dock/jupyter-python/README.md

 ## Compatible VM Providers

-Images that do not require a GPU will run anywhere - Use an image tagged `:*-ubuntu-xx.xx`
+Images that do not require a GPU will run anywhere - Use an image tagged `:*-cpu-xx.xx`

 Where a GPU is required you will need either `:*cuda*` or `:*rocm*` depending on the underlying hardware.